kevinzhuang01/srp_2025/_profiles/marthaasare.md

   at Lawrence Berkeley Lab, where I built large-scale data pipelines using NLP that improved efficiency at NERSC by 15%.
 I believe these skills prepare me to contribute to NAIRR-supported projects that advance AI for science and engineering.
-Through SRPâ\x80\x93NAIRR, I hope to expand my technical expertise by working with projects that use NAIRR resources to address real-world challenges.
+Through SRP–NAIRR, I hope to expand my technical expertise by working with projects that use NAIRR resources to address real-world challenges.
 Just as important, I want to be part of a community where I can both learn from mentors and peers and also share my own perspective as someone committed to applying AI for sustainability, trustworthy automation, and equitable access to technology.
-I see this fellowship as a pathway not only to strengthen my research but also to prepare me to mentor others and to build long-term collaborations that extend beyond my PhD."
+I see this fellowship as a pathway not only to strengthen my research but also to prepare me to mentor others and to build long-term collaborations that extend beyond my PhD.
 lightning_talk: AI-Driven Computer Vision for Smart Manufacturing Systems
 keywords: Artificial Intelligence; Machine Learning; Computer Vision; Additive Manufacturing;
   Deep Learning; Defect Detection; 3D Reconstruction; Robotics; Smart Manufacturing;
   Digital Twin
 image: "/assets/images/pictures/martha_asare.jpg"
 ---

-## Academic Interests

-My research interests lie at the intersection of artificial intelligence, computer vision, and intelligent sensing systems.
-I focus on developing AI-driven methods for real-time quality control in additive manufacturing, including anomaly detection, digital twins, and trustworthy AI approaches that improve efficiency and sustainability in production systems.
-I am also interested in advancing applied machine learning for science and engineering, including large-scale data analytics, predictive modeling, and AI-enabled automation.
-My work bridges theory and practice, combining deep learning (NLP, YOLO, CNNs), stereo vision, and 3D reconstruction to tackle real-world problems in manufacturing and beyond.
-More broadly, I am motivated by how AI for science and society can be applied to address challenges in sustainability, healthcare, and equitable education.
-I aim to continue building research that contributes not only to technical innovation but also to societal impact.